Turizak/turizak-bot/README.md

 # turizak-bot

-Discord Bot for Turizak projects
+A Discord Bot for Turizak projects

 All you need to know: